Skip to content

 Understanding why accounts get hacked helps you take the threat seriously.

 Phishing distribution.
 Your friends trust messages from you.
-Hackers exploit that trust by sending links to phishing sites or malware downloads from your account.
+Attackers exploit that trust by sending links to phishing sites or malware downloads from your account.
 It’s the same tactic used across Instagram and other social platforms.

 Spam and scam campaigns.
 Hacked accounts get added to bot networks that send crypto scams, fake giveaways, and other junk to as many people as possible before getting flagged.